blbadger/blbadger.github.io/feature-visualization.md

 ```
 we can now use our `newmodel` class to find the activation of the `Conv2d_3b_1x1` layer and perform backpropegation to the input, which is necessary to find the gradient of the output of this layer with respect to the input image.

-To be specific, we want to find the gradient of the output of our layer in question $O(l)$ with respect to the input $x$
+To be specific, we want to find the gradient of the output of our layer in question $O^l$ with respect to the input $x$

 $$
 g = \nabla_a O^l(a, \theta)